 Store the truffles in the fridge in an airtight container for up to 1 week.
 The truffles can also be frozen in an airtight container, or freezer safe bag for up to 3 months.

 These delicious cookie dough truffles are the perfect dessert for cookie dough lovers.
 They’re such tasty little treats, of cookie dough balls coated in a rich chocolate shell.
-A deli

 Cookie Dough Truffles